lerna-lite/lerna-lite/packages/publish/README.md

 ### `--cleanup-temp-files`

-Cleanup the packed files & folders from the temp directory once the publish is over, defaults to `false`.
+Cleanup the packed files & folders from the temp directory once the publish process is over, defaults to `false`.

 ```sh
 lerna publish --cleanup-temp-files